dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 ### The Nulecule file

-* Change directory into the Copy the Nulecule template files to the workspace directory.
+* Create a directory and copy the Nulecule template files into place.

 ```
 mkdir -p ~/workspace/nulecule/